javabyraghu/javabyraghu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Java, DevOps, AWS, ReactJS, Microservices
-- 🌱 I’m currently learning DataStructures and Algorithms
 - 👯 I’m looking to collaborate on Developement and Training
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Dstirbuted Application Development (Fullstack) using java
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://facebook.com/groups/javabyraghu (or) javabyraghu@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...